 Her lips lift in a coy smile, her eyes sparkling with humor.
-"As punishment fucks go... it was okay.
+"As punishment fucks go, it was okay.
 And I won back my panties."

 "You did.
 Fair and square."
-Chuckling at the memory, I kiss her quickly and rise.
+Chuckling at the recollection, I kiss her quickly and rise.
 "Come, put your panties on and let's get back to what's left of the party."

-I zip up her emerald dress and drape my jacket over her shoulders.
+I ZIP UP HER emerald dress and drape my jacket over her shoulders.
 "Ready?"
-She places her hand in mine and we walk to the top of the stairs of the boathouse.
+She laces her fingers with mine and we walk to the top of the stairs of the boathouse.
 Pausing, she looks back at our floral haven as if she's memorizing the setting.
 "What about all the lights and these flowers?"

 "It's okay.
 The florist is returning tomorrow to dismantle this bower.
 They've done a great job.
 And the flowers will go to a local seniors' home."